Yaroslav the Wise: Allies along the Baltic coast

-He manfully defended the Eastern countries from invaders, ensuring Swedish military interests.
+He defended the Eastern countries from invaders, ensuring Swedish military interests.

 In a successful military raid in 1030, he captured Tartu, Estonia and renamed it Yuryev (named after Yury, Yaroslav's patron saint) and forced the surrounding Ugandi County to pay annual tribute.

 In 1031, he conquered Cherven cities from the Poles followed by the construction of Sutiejsk to guard the newly acquired lands.
 In c.1034 Yaroslav concluded an alliance with Polish King Casimir I the Restorer, sealed by the latter's marriage to Yaroslav's sister, Maria.

+Yaroslav's eldest son, Vladimir, ruled in Novgorod from 1034 and supervised relations in the north.

 Later in Yaroslav's reign, around c.1035, Ingvar the Far-Travelled, Anund Jakob's jarl, sent Swedish soldiers into Kievan Rus due to Olof's son wanting to assist his father's ally Yaroslav in his wars against the Pechenegs and Byzantines.
 Later, in c.1041 Anund Jakob tried to reestablish Swedish control over the Eastern trade routes and reopen them.
 The Georgian annals report 1000 men coming into Georgia but the original force was likely much larger, around 3,000 men.

 Ingvar's fate is unknown, but he was likely captured in battle during the Byzantine campaigns or killed, supposedly in 1041.
 Only one ship returned to Sweden, according to the legend.

 Campaign against Byzantium

 Yaroslav presented his second direct challenge to Constantinople in 1043, when a Rus' flotilla headed by one of his sons appeared near Constantinople and demanded money, threatening to attack the city otherwise.
-Whatever the reason, the Greeks refused to pay and preferred to fight.
+Whatever the reason, the Byzantines refused to pay and preferred to fight.
 The Rus' flotilla defeated the Byzantine fleet but was almost destroyed by a storm and came back to Kiev empty-handed.